 Considering Adsense As The Best Monetization Strategy

-Apart from the fact that they want to make millions over the night, they focus so much on Adsense as the major monetization strategy.
-Most new bloggers spend too much of time experimenting Adsense placement tricks even without traffic.
+Apart from the fact that they want to make millions overnight, they focus so much on Adsense as a major monetization strategy.
+Most new bloggers spend too much time experimenting with Adsense placement tricks even without traffic.

-Consistency and blog traffic are directly proportional.
+Consistency and blog traffic is directly proportional.
 Meaning, the more often you update your blog, the more traffic you will get and the more your potential audience will take you seriously.

 Meanwhile, there is a difference between volume and consistency.
 Blogging once a day for a week, keeping it steady, is better than publishing ten today then you are off the screen for the next two weeks.
-This might confuse your readers, have a specific blogging pattern.
+This might confuse your readers but it has a specific blogging pattern.